AutoxingTech/axbot_rest_book/docs/reference/bigl_qa2.md

 ## how does map saving work - cloud to local or local to cloud

 These are implemented on APP side.
-May be someone self could answer it.
+May be someone else could answer it.

 ## currently docking we need to give x,y,z attributes. we would like to have auto docking